SacredAntwon/Mark-0-Macropad/README.md

 _Step 8:_ You could check if the files uploaded successfully by running `main-1.py`, which is a temporary name.
 To run it press the `Green Play Button` on the top of your screen.
 This is a good time to modify or add any of the files, including the macros.

 _Step 9:_ If no files need to be modified, rename `main-1.py` to `main.py`.
-Thonny has no option to rename, so rename it on your system, and replace the `main-1.py` with `main.py`.
+Thonny has no option to rename, so rename it on your system and replace the `main-1.py` with `main.py`.
 This will allow it to boot `main.py` if the device restarts and will not need `Thonny` to run it again.

 _Tip:_ Use `Thonny` if you need/want to modify any of the files.
 If you are unable to see the files after renaming to `main.py`, you will need to upload a firmware that will rename `main.py` back to `main-1.py`.
 Here is the link to download a file named [`MicroPython_RenameMainDotPy`](https://forums.raspberrypi.com/download/file.php?id=45227&sid=cec97039a4f7ce336c4e816c979cb3d3).
 Follow the steps from the 'Uploading Firmware' section to upload `MicroPython_RenameMainDotPy.uf2` firmware.
-After it is done, upload `firmware.uf2`, which is located in the `firmware` folder, once again.
+After it is done, upload `Firmware.uf2`, which is located in the `firmware` folder, once again.

 ## Files

+All of these files are located in `Python Files`.

 _main.py:_ This is the main file that will run on boot.